tonypags/resume/A-Pagliaro-Resume.md

 * Maintaining production PowerShell and SQL scripts used in network monitoring and alert reporting.
 * Authoring functional modules for migration from existing script codebase.
 * Advancing use of development environment and version control.
+* Maturing task execution environment by researching vendor platforms for robustness and usability.
 * Participating in change approval board and code reviews.
 * Streamlining test procedures for production scripts.